Don’t have Retirement Plans? Call 530-748-1660 to get set up.

 Next, you'll have the option of either dragging and dropping your import file into the box, or click the " choose file" button and select the file you'd like to import.

 - Models can be grouped, allowing you to easily sort and categorize models.
-To add a model to a group, click + ADD TO GROUP and either select an existing group
+To add a model to a group, click + ADD TAG and either select an existing tag

-- or select Create Group to create a new group:
+- or select Create Tag to create a new group:

 PRO TIP: Your Retirement Plan models should consist of varying combinations of the 401(k) funds (typically between 3-10 models) representing a spectrum of Risk Numbers.
 For ideas on how to use the Optimizer to construct these models, check out our article HERE.
 When setting up the models, make sure to use a return mode that suits your style.
 Many advisors will choose Average Return.